s-light/LEDBoard_4x4_16bit/README.md

 # LED-Board 4x4 16bit
 ![LED-Board front](./export/3d/LEDBoard_4x4_16bit_3d_rendering.png)

-a LED-Matrix Board that can be combined to bigger areas.
+a LED-Matrix Board that can be combined seamlessly to bigger areas.
-It uses the [TI TLC5971](http://www.ti.com/product/TLC5971?keyMatch=tlc5971&tisearch=Search-EN-Everything) ConstantCurrent LED-Driver Chip with 16bit dimming resolution.
+It uses the [TI TLC5971](http://www.ti.com/product/TLC5971?keyMatch=tlc5971&tisearch=Search-EN-Everything) Constant-Current LED-Driver Chip with 16bit dimming resolution.
 The [original](https://github.com/s-light/LEDBoard_4x4_16bit/tree/Nichia_NSSM032A) LED-footprint was for [Nichia NSSM032A](http://www.nichia.co.jp/en/product/led_product_data.html?type=%27NSSM032A%27) RGB-LED.
-They are only available as full reel. so there is a [second branch](https://github.com/s-light/LEDBoard_4x4_16bit/tree/Nichia_NSSM124D) with the LED-Type changed to [Nichia NSSM124D](http://www.nichia.co.jp/en/product/led_product_data.html?type=%27NSSM124D%27) - these are [available as cut-tape from an distributor](http://www.leds.de/en/Ordinary-LEDs/SMD-LEDs/Nichia-SMD-LED-RGB-NSSM124DT.html).
+They are only available as full reel. so there is a [second branch](https://github.com/s-light/LEDBoard_4x4_16bit/tree/Nichia_NSSM124D) with the LED-Type changed to [Nichia NSSM124D](http://www.nichia.co.jp/en/product/led_product_data.html?type=%27NSSM124D%27) - these are [available as cut-tape from an distributor](http://www.leds.de/en/Ordinary-LEDs/SMD-LEDs/Nichia-SMD-LED-RGB-NSSM124DT.html). latest addition is a [branch with TLC5971*PWP* driver chips](https://github.com/s-light/LEDBoard_4x4_16bit/tree/TLC5971PWP) - this is the same chip but in an HTSSOP-20 housing - that is easier to solder by hand. --> no hot air / reflow oven necessary, but recommend.

 ## Project-Status
 - received first Batch ([Release V1.0.0](https://github.com/s-light/LEDBoard_4x4_16bit/releases/tag/v1.0))
-- one PCB assembled and tested: working :sun_with_face:
-  had some problems with the re-flow oven - not enough heat from the bottom as the oven only heats from the top.
+- five PCBs assembled and tested: 2 fully working :sun_with_face:  (1 has a short; 2 working partly) had some problems with the re-flow oven - not enough heat from the bottom as the oven only heats from the top. and a big bunch of solder-bridges on the QFN chips --> lots of rework (eventually this can be fixed with smaller stencil openings-> less solder)
 - made some picture from the assembly process: [gallery](./doc/gallery.md)

 ### TODO